Doctorate in Child, Community and Educational Psychology (M4)

 Year one focuses on the individual child/family with a one day a week placement in a CAHMS team working alongside experienced multidisciplinary practitioners, and a placement in an educational psychology service supervised by Tavistock Fieldwork Tutors.

-In years two and three trainees are required to secure professional placements in educational psychology services where they will spend 130 days per year.
-There is also two days a week spent at the Tavistock where the course modules continue.
+In years two and three trainees are allocated to bursary posts as a trainee in educational psychology services where they will spend 130 days per year.
+Year 2 also spend two days a week at the Tavistock where the course modules continue.

 The focus of year two is on groups, and trainees are required to facilitate either an adult or a children’s group as part of their learning under supervision.